NESO 2026 Annual Meeting Speakers

 - Identify immediate leadership and marketing shifts that improve engagement, trust, patient loyalty, and long-term results without increasing operational complexity.

-Julia Cohen-Levy
+Julia Cohen-Lévy

 Dr. Julia Cohen-Levy is an orthodontist–clinician, and researcher, holding a PhD focused on adult obstructive sleep apnea and a postdoctoral fellowship in pediatric sleep apnea.
 Since 2020, she has been an Assistant Professor in Orthodontics at McGill University and maintains an active clinical practice.
 She is involved in multiple ongoing research projects and collaborates with several task force on developing guidelines for sleep-disordered breathing and orthodontics.

-Julia Cohen-Levy
+Julia Cohen-Lévy,

 Complications in Orthodontics: Sleep Disordered Breathing